nikolailevshakov/scenario-examples-courses/Docker/update-app/step1/text.md

-Build docker image named `app/v1` from `/root/Dockerfile`.
+Build docker image named `app/v1` using `/root/Dockerfile`.

-Run the container named `app` from the created image.
-Expose port 3000.
+Start the container named app, linking port 3000 from the host to port 3000 within the container.

 Make a request to localhost:3000.